Check out our price breakdown of medical schools in Ukraine

 Prices for dormitory rooms are even more affordable, but students usually share rooms and bathrooms in dorms.
 Although living in a dorm is still a part of the authentic student experience, many people choose to strike out independently.

 There are graduate-entry programmes in Ukraine.
-One of the few medical universities in the country that offer 3- or 4-year graduate medicine courses is Dnipro Medical Institute.
+One of the few medical universities in the country that offer 3- or 4-year graduate medicine courses is Kharkiv Institute Of Medicine.
 The accelerated programme is taught in lectures, seminars, and practicals at the hospitals.

 You have lectures in the main university building, then you go to the hospital and practice what you learned.
 The exam structure is written, oral and practical.